A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Conversion of Hi-C and GAM data into contact probabilities

 \subsubsection{Matrix balancing}

-Although intuitive, the ``global normalization'' presented in the last paragraph suffers from several pitfalls inherent to the Hi-C protocol.
+Although intuitive, the ``uniform normalization'' presented above suffers from several pitfalls inherent to the Hi-C protocol.
 Sources of bias in the $n_{ij}$ counts comprise: chromatin accessibility to the restriction enzyme, alignability (\textit{e.g.} one bin containing many repeats may result in very few detected contacts because reads cannot be aligned uniquely) and restriction site density on the chromosome.
 For example, if one bin $i$ suffers from a bias leading to undersampling, the entry $n_{ij}$ will underestimate the contact frequency between bis $i$ and $j$.

 The problem of count matrix normalization has been thoroughly studied \cite{yaffe2011probabilistic,imakaev2012iterative,rao2014a}.
 In short, these methods apply a different normalization factor to each entry of the count matrix $[n_{ij}]$.
 Among them, matrix balancing can be used to construct a corrected count matrix $[\tilde{n}_{ij}]$ such that the number of interactions with other bins on the chromosome is the same for every bin.
 To be more accurate, matrix balancing yields two vectors $\vec{U}$ and $\vec{V}$ such that: